-Life is twisted.
-Cruel.
-After being ripped from the safe haven of Rafe’s arms, my new kidnapper is waging a sick game.
-Unable to make my body do his bidding, he’s resorting to psychological warfare.
-He’ll bend my mind until I break, and when I do, that just might be my saving grace.
+After being ripped from the safe haven of Rafe’s arms, my kidnapper is waging a sick game.
+Unable to make my body do his bidding, he’s using mental warfare instead.

-NOTE TO READERS: Rampant is a new adult dark romance with disturbing themes and explicit content, including sexual scenes and violence that may offend some.
+NOTE TO READERS: RAMPANT is a dark romance with disturbing themes and explicit content, including sexual scenes and violence that may offend some.
 Intended for mature audiences.
+Please begin with Torrent before reading Rampant.
 Part 2 of the Condemned series.
-This is not a stand-alone read, and it does have a cliffhanger!

 WHAT READERS ARE SAYING